How to Write a Resume for OpenAI

 Nice to Have

-Pro tip: OpenAI's recruiters look for candidates who demonstrate depth in specific areas of AI/ML rather than surface-level familiarity with many tools.
-Instead of listing 'TensorFlow, PyTorch, scikit-learn,' describe the specific model architectures you've implemented, the scale at which you've trained models (GPU hours, parameter counts, dataset sizes), and the production systems you've built around them.
-Mention specific research areas (RLHF, constitutional AI, multimodal models) to signal domain expertise.
+Pro tip: OpenAI's recruiters reward depth over breadth.
+Instead of listing 'TensorFlow, PyTorch, scikit-learn,' describe the specific architectures you've implemented, the scale you've trained at (GPU-hours, parameter counts, dataset sizes), and the production systems around them.
+Naming concrete research areas (RLHF, evals, multimodal, inference optimization) signals real domain expertise rather than course-level familiarity.

 Rolevanta's AI tailors your resume to match OpenAI's hiring criteria.